-RGC Young Collaborative Research Grant (PC: Dr. Bo Han, Department of Computer Science, Hong Kong Baptist University)
+RGC Young Collaborative Research Grant (PC: Prof. Bo Han, Department of Computer Science, Hong Kong Baptist University)

 Project Award Information